Introduction to Statistical Learning

 Inference

-- Which predictors do we add?
+- Which predictors should we add, and what is their individual contribution to explain Y?
 How are they related?

 - Models tend to be simpler